Community Outreach Activities

 Dr. Mary Beth Gray, Bucknell University

 We are an Earth Science news exhibit at a science center, so we centered all of our programming for the most part around the tsunami coverage.
 We played CNN and News World International on our large video screens for the week or so after the tsunami, basically as long as they gave extensive coverage to the topic, except for political issues about "is such-and-such country being generous or stingy"?
 We also more prominently than usual featured the Seismic Monitor from Iris (more info) , also on a large screen next to the video coverage.

 We set our internet pages in the exhibit to feature tsunami coverage from the BBC and continue to have a station with links to tsunami background, before-and-after images, and USGS info.
 Our web page , accessible both in the exhibit and to the general world on the internet, also has links on the front page to several sources about the disaster.

 K Stofer, Maryland Science Center

-I immediately added scientific materials on the Indonesian tsunami and tsunamis in general to my web site (more info) and have been updating it frequently.
+I immediately added scientific materials on the Indonesian tsunami and tsunamis in general to my web site ( This site may be offline. ) and have been updating it frequently.
 I also prepared a 64-slide Powerpoint presentation for my classes that I have been presenting these first couple weeks of classes.
 I am currently writing a book on the tsunami.